 Before shooting, ask yourself the question: what is the biggest strength of the dishes?
 Foods usually differ in different sectors, for instance, texture, colour, or shape.
-You can also look at the aspect like the feeling the food brings, for example, coziness, health, and freshness.
+You can also look at aspects like the feeling the food brings, for example, coziness, health, and freshness.
 Combining these two aspects will contribute to the effects of the final picture, throwing in light, angle, and composition.

 20. Think texture, think layers!

 The texture is essential for food photography.
 Foods on a dish look awesome when layered.
 You should aim to have at least three layers.
-The layers take the photography to the next level.
-You can achieve this by use of napkins, cutlery, ingredients or spices, and herbs.
+The layers take photography to the next level.
+You can achieve this by the use of napkins, cutlery, ingredients or spices, and herbs.

 Brown paper is excellent when it comes to adding texture.
-Using crumpled brown craft paper as a surface to add the texture is interesting.
+Using crumpled brown craft paper as a surface to add texture is interesting.

 21. Study images and recreate them using the sources you have